hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 authenticated transport such as {{DNSTLS}} or {{DOH}}.

-Similarly, providers of DNS FILTERING lists SHOULD published their DNS-FILTER-NAME within a DNSSEC signed zone.
+Similarly, providers of DNS FILTERING lists SHOULD published their FILTER-NAME within a DNSSEC signed zone.
 They SHOULD offer (and require) URLs that make use of protected transports, such as
 {{?HTTPS=RFC7540}}.